elishacloud/dxwrapper/README.md

  - [imgui](https://github.com/ocornut/imgui): Includes the imgui code from ocornut.
  - [LegacyD3DResolutionHack](https://github.com/UCyborg/LegacyD3DResolutionHack): Includes code from LegacyD3DResolutionHack to removes the artificial resolution limit from Direct3D 7 and below.
  - [MemoryModule](https://github.com/fancycode/MemoryModule): Includes code for loading libraries from memory.
- - [noser-sandbox](https://code.google.com/archive/p/noser-sandbox/source/default/source) Includes code in EnumDevices() used to order the device list.
-You will find the extracted code in the Rayman2InputFix_DirectInputA.cpp file from the Rayman2InputFix project.

 ### Development
 DxWrapper is written mostly in C++ using Microsoft Visual Studio 2022.